gridiron-zone/huddle/docs/docs/03-fullnode/02-setup.md

 :::

 ### 1. Downgrade the software
-The first thing you need to do in order to start sync from scratch is getting the correct Desmos version according to the network you're connecting to:
+The first thing you need to do in order to start sync from scratch is getting the correct Huddle version according to the network you're connecting to:
 * [**Mainnet**](../06-mainnet/04-full-sync.md);
 * [**Testnet**](../05-testnet/04-join-public/05-full-sync.md).

 ### 2. Disable state-sync
-1. Open the `~/.desmos/config/config.toml` file.
+1. Open the `~/.huddle/config/config.toml` file.
 2. Disable state sync by setting `enable = false`.
-3. Run a `desmos unsafe-reset-all`.
+3. Run a `huddle unsafe-reset-all`.

 ### 3. Setup Cosmovisor
 Since we're relying on the Cosmos SDK `x/upgrade` module to update the network, you will need to set up Cosmovisor